Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: Conclusions

 \section{Conclusions}

-In this paper a novel method is proposed to solve Euclidean path integrals for interacting systems in quantum field theories.
+In this paper a neural network based method is proposed to solve Euclidean path integrals for interacting systems in quantum field theories.
 The method is based on a radial basis function-type neural network expansion of the nonlinear interacting terms in the path integral, in which case the full discretized path integral can be expressed in a closed, analytically tractable form.
 The method makes it possible to calculate the generating functions, masses, vacuum expectation values, and other observables in a very fast and compact way that greatly exceeds the capabilities of other methods that aim to solve the nonperturbative regions of quantum field theories.
-The model has been tested for the lattice regularized interacting (real) scalar $\phi^4$ theory, where the mass renormalization and the phase transition from unbroken to broken phase have been studied.
-The renormalized masses have been calculated in the unbroken phase for a wide range of $\lambda_0$ coupling strengths, giving a monotonic increase with increasing coupling, which is expected from previous lattice simulations.
-To determine the phase transition line that separates the unbroken from the broken phase, the effective potential approach is used, where the vacuum expectation values of the averaged fields have been determined for a set of finite background field shifts, then, by examining the effective potential, the transition points were determined.
-The results have been compared to previous lattice calculations, giving a very good match between them.

-The calculations are done for the lattice regularized $\phi^4$ theory, however, it is not limited to finite-sized lattices or finite lattice resolutions.
-In the first case the thermodynamic limit is straightforward to take, as in the case of any lattice technique, by doing the calculations in larger volumes and extrapolating the results for the observables to the infinite volume limit.
+The model has been tested for the lattice regularized interacting (real) scalar $\phi^4$ theory, where the phase transition from unbroken to broken phase have been studied.
+To determine the phase transition line, an effective potential approach is used, where the vacuum expectation values of the averaged fields have been determined for a set of finite background field shifts, then, by examining the effective potential, the transition points were determined.
+The results have been compared to previous lattice calculations, giving a very good agreement between them.
+Taking the thermodynamic limit is straightforward, as in the case of any lattice technique, by doing the calculations at larger volumes and then extrapolating to the infinite-size limit.
 On the other hand, taking the continuum limit is generally not a trivial task and requires a careful examination and scaling of the system at smaller and smaller resolutions.
-In contrast to lattice Monte Carlo methods, here, we do not have to consider such numerical problems like critical slowing down, which would otherwise make the simulations numerically very challenging.
-In general we could be able to make the calculations at any lattice resolution without any numerical complications, therefore, taking the continuum limit should not pose (at least) more numerical problems.